Onomichi - Paseo de los templos - Templo Tenneiji

 5. Lucky Cats neighborhood

-In one of the alleys we find the Cat Alley, a small neighborhood dedicated to cats, with art galleries, museums and cafés.
-The local artist Shunji Sonoyama personally painted all the fukuishi neko (lucky cats) that are located in different points of this curious corner of the city.
+In one of the alleys near the famous Tenneiji Temple (featured in the cover photo of the post), you’ll find Cat Alley, a small neighborhood dedicated to cats, featuring art galleries, museums, and cafés.
+Local artist Shunji Sonoyama personally painted all the Fukuishi Neko (lucky stone cats) located throughout this charming corner of Onomichi.

 Lucky cats, Japan Culture